 By doing something a bit different, it makes people stop and have a look at what you have to say.

-So, ready to make your business kick ass?
+So, are ready to make your business kick ass?

 How To Make Your Business Kick Ass

-When you first start your business, you may feel like a complete novice.
-It’s difficult to know who to target, how to target them and what tone to write in.
+When you first start your business, you may feel like a complete novice because it’s difficult to know:

 How To Be Kick-Ass Rule #1: Be Yourself